skuubydooby/Apollo/README.md

 ## SOCKSv5 Support

-Apollo can route SOCKS traffic regardless of what other commands are compiled in.
+Jelly can route SOCKS traffic regardless of what other commands are compiled in.
 To start the socks server, issue `socks -Port [port]`.
 This starts a SOCKS server on the Mythic server which is `proxychains4` compatible.
 To stop the SOCKS proxy, navigate to the SOCKS page in the Mythic UI and terminate it.

 ## Quality of Life Improvements